-Erik Goergen is a litigator who represents a wide range of local, national and international clients in complex commercial disputes, appeals, government investigations and white collar defense.
+Erik Goergen is a litigator who represents a diverse array of local, national and international clients in complex commercial disputes and product liability matters at both the trial and appellate levels.

 I also represent companies and individuals in critical investigative and compliance matters involving federal and state government enforcement authorities.

 Varrenti v.
 Gannett Co., Inc., 33 Misc.
 3d 405 (Sup.
 Ct.
 Monroe Cty.
 2011).
 Representation of Gannett Company in case holding that anonymous internet speech was protected by the First Amendment; newspaper not required to disclose the identities of anonymous posters to online news articles.

 National Organization of Veterans’ Advocates, Inc. v.
 Secretary of Veterans Affairs, United States Court of Appeals for the Federal Circuit, Case Nos.
 2010-7136, 7139, 7142.
 Pro bono representation of veterans’ rights group challenging VA Secretary’s rule permitting only VA-employed (or contracted) psychiatrists and psychologists to determine, in a certain class of cases, whether the veteran’s diagnosed post-traumatic stress disorder was incurred in military service (excluding all equally or better qualified doctors in private practice).

 Matter of Davis v.
 Carballada, 31 Misc.
 3d 728 (Sup.
 Ct.
 Monroe Cty.
 2011).
 Representation of the City of Rochester in two lawsuits challenging the authority of the former acting mayor to execute mayoral duties and the City Council’s decision to hold a special election to fill the mayoral vacancy.